 Before your song is truly ready a mastering process is done.
 It makes it sound even better by using different methods such as frequency balancing, stereo widening, and others.

 Once the track sounds ideal to you and the sound engineer, it is converted to its new sample rate and bit depth which are most often 44.1 kHz and 16 bits.

-Mastering is almost always done by professionals and we recommend it stay that way if you really want your finished product to sound professional.
-To master a song you need more powerful tools which entry-level home-studios often lack, so outsourcing is indeed a great option.
+Mastering is almost always done by professionals and I recommend it stay that way if you really want your finished product to sound professional.
+To master a song you need more powerful tools that entry-level home-studios often lack, so outsourcing is indeed a great option.